 Need a convenient space to store all those shoes and coats?
 You can convert part of your Laundry Room into a Mudroom.

-What you’ll need for this DIY Laundry and Mudroom Combo
+What you’ll need for this DIY Mudroom Bench

 - Circular Saw